tannewt/wa-law.org/site/org/statewide_poverty_action_network/README.md

 ### [SB 5815](/bill/2025-26/sb/5815/) - Modifying business and occupation tax surcharges, rates, and the advanced computing surcharge cap, clarifying the business and occupation tax deduction for certain investments, and creating a temporary business and occupation tax surcharge on large companies. 👍2
 * 👍 Molly Gallagher

+### [SB 5844](/bill/2025-26/sb/5844/) - Concerning the delivery, execution, acceptance, and provisions of individual storage space rental agreements and modifying the use of individual storage spaces after notice of termination or nonrenewal of rental agreements.  👎1

 ### [SB 5911](/bill/2025-26/sb/5911/) - DCYF/financial stability 👍1